FREQUENTLY ASKED QUESTIONS

 Are there medications the doctors do not prescribe?

 BlueFire is not accepting new patients for pharmaceutical treatment of Chronic Pain.
 Patients who use narcotics for chronic pain are encouraged to seek a pain treatment center.

 BlueFire Med currently recommends the local health department for most routine vaccines.
 The local health department has subsidized vaccinations that significantly reduce the cost for most patients, depending on their insurance status.

 BlueFire Med requires that all pediatric patients follow current CDC vaccine guidelines which follow the latest evidence and science-based guidelines.
 We will not accept new or continue to treat any patients that do not follow the guidelines, unless there are extenuating circumstances, such as known anaphylaxis to a specific vaccine.

 Are there any other fees I should expect?

 Almost all of the routine procedures Dr. Pope and Dr. Minocha perform are included in the membership fees.
 There are a few exceptions to this for complicated procedures.
 Our membership information page has pricing details.
-As a membership benefit, the doctors will also see sick or injured visiting family of his members for a reasonable one-time office visit fee based upon the severity and time requirements of the visit.
-BlueFire Med may charge mileage at IRS rates for out-of-town house calls.
+As a membership benefit, the doctors will also see sick or injured visiting family of a member for a reasonable one-time office visit fee based upon the severity and time requirements of the visit.
+See below regarding house call policies.

-Will BlueFire Direct Care see patients on a fee-for-service basis if they are NOT members?
+Will BlueFire Med see patients on a fee-for-service basis if they are NOT members?